MAST: A Multi-fidelity Augmented Surrogate model via Spatial Trust-weighting: MAST Framework

 which we found empirically to provide robust performance.
 Only high-fidelity points within this $N$-sphere contribute to the weight computation: $\mathcal{N}_i = \{j : d_{ij} \leq r_i\}$.

 For each high-fidelity point $j \in \mathcal{N}_i$, we compute a distance-based weight:

 The exponent $\alpha_m$ controls how quickly the weight decays with distance.
 Critically, $\alpha_m$ encodes the fidelity hierarchy, determining how much spatial influence each fidelity level exerts.
 In principle, $\alpha_m$ can be derived from any quantity that establishes an ordering among fidelities: evaluation cost ratios, user-specified confidence levels, known approximation orders, or domain expertise.
 In this work, we define $\alpha_m$ as a function of the fidelity cost ratio $\mathcal{C}_M/\mathcal{C}_m$, explicitly incorporating evaluation cost into the weighting scheme.
-Alternative weight functions are also possible (e.g., exponential decay) provided $w_j = g(d_{ij}; \alpha_m)$ where $g(\cdot)$ is monotonically decreasing in distance; we found the form in Eq.~\eqref{eq:individual_weight} to work well empirically.
+Alternative weight functions are also possible (e.g., exponential decay) provided $w_j = g(d_{ij}; \alpha_m)$ where $g(\cdot)$ is monotonically decreasing in distance; in our experiments the form in Eq.~\eqref{eq:individual_weight} performed best.
+Appendix~\ref{app:ablation} sweeps the trust-region radius, weight function, and distance metric to document the sensitivity of MAST to these choices, including alternatives to Euclidean distance that mitigate high-dimensional pathology.

 The individual weights are aggregated into a single low-fidelity weight $W^{(i)}_m$ for each point $\mathbf{x}^{(m)}_i$: